temporalio/documentation/docs/content/what-is-an-activity-heartbeat.md

 ---
 id: what-is-an-activity-heartbeat
 title: What is an Activity Heartbeat?
-description: An Activity Heartbeat is ping, from the Worker that is executing the Activity to the Temporal Server, which serves as a way to ensure that the Activity Execution is making progress and the Worker has not crashed.
+description: An Activity Heartbeat is a ping from the Worker that is executing the Activity to the Temporal Server.
+Each ping informs the Temporal Server that the Activity Execution is making progress and the Worker has not crashed.
 tags:
   - explanation
 ---